-

 The first step in building a self-care plan is to define what self-care means to you.
 By creating your own definition of self-care, you can focus on incorporating practices into your daily routine that fit this definition.

-Each one of us is different, so it’s okay if we don’t have the exact same definition of self-care.
+We’re all different, so we likely won’t all have the exact same definition of self-care.
 For instance, maybe you want to focus more on the spiritual side of self-care, or maybe the spiritual aspect is less important, but mental self-care is your priority.

 To help you get started, here are a few definitions of self-care from individuals and health organizations that you can use as a foundation: